National Travel & Tourism Week

 Tourism in Fairfax County, Virginia

-- Tourism brings more than $2.85 billion to Fairfax County.
+- Tourism brings in more than $2.93 billion to Fairfax County and delivers $200 million in state and local tax revenues.

 - Visitors to Fairfax County directly support almost 30,000 local jobs.

-- Visit Fairfax generated an estimated economic impact to our community of over $119 million - a 43 to 1 return on investment.
+- Visit Fairfax generated an estimated economic impact to our community of close to $100 million - a 37 to 1 return on investment.

 - With over 20,000 rooms in over 100 hotels, Fairfax County sold over 4.9 million room nights throughout the year.